Remote Access HIPAA Policy

 - It is the responsibility of remote access users to ensure that unauthorized individuals do not access the network.
 At no time will any remote access user provide (share) their user name or password to anyone, nor configure their remote access device to remember or automatically enter their username and password.

 - Remote access users must take necessary precautions to secure all of BMDS’ equipment and proprietary information in their possession.

 - Virus Protection software is installed on all BMDScomputers and is set to update the virus pattern routinely.
 This update is critical to the security of all data, and must be allowed to complete, i.e., remote users may not stop the update process for Virus Protection, on organization’s or the remote user’s workstation.
 Any remote access user will install virus protection on the computer they use to complete all Client tasks.

 - Copying of confidential information, including ePHI, to personal media (hard drive, USB, cd, etc.) is strictly prohibited, unless the organization has granted prior approval in writing.

 - Remote access users maintains logs of all activities performed by remote access according to Client direction/instruction/workflows/processes/systems.
 Client system administrators review this documentation and/or use automated intrusion detection systems to detect suspicious activity.
 Accounts that have shown no activity for 30 days will be disabled.

 - Electronic Data Security

 - Backup procedures have been established that moves data to external media.
-If there is not a backup procedure established or if BMVS has external media that is not encrypted, contact the Client for assistance.
+If there is not a backup procedure established or if BMDS has external media that is not encrypted, contact the Client for assistance.